 Looking for a probiotic you can trust and that actually helps improve your gut?
 Seed is by far the best I’ve found and the only one I plan to purchase from now on.
 Here’s why.
 In addition to the science behind Seed Probiotics and how it’s improved my gut, I also really love the convenience.
 More on all of that in this post!
-I also shared a Seed promo code to save 15% off your first month at the bottom so don’t miss that!
+When you buy Seed, use this link with promo code TERI to get 15% off your first month of a subscription!

 Introducing Seed Probiotics Daily Synbiotic

 Seed’s probiotic is called the Daily Synbiotic.
 The science is complex, but essentially, most of the bacteria we carry around actually helps keep our bodies healthy.
 We’ve been told so much that we need to sanitize, bleach, and get germs off of everything.
-And yes, it’s wise to wash your hands and clean surfaces, ESPECIALLY with coronavirus.
+And yes, it’s wise to wash your hands and clean surfaces.